Chetana16032002/Trilateral-Code/README.md

 ## Description

-3 young high school boys willing to do what ever you want.
+3 young high school boys willing to make all sorts of code and programs.

 ## Disclaimer